TotalTactician/Documentation/Proof/Joey/Agile Methodology.md

 - What did we like about this sprint?
 - What did we learn this sprint?
 - what did we lack this sprint?
-- what do we long for in the next sprints?
+- what do we long for in the following sprints?

 ![image](https://github.com/TotalTactician/Documentation/assets/81526735/e103a8bf-5ff3-4a97-85fc-661ec60ba7ba)